 Research tells us that improving complex information processing should be the goal of behavior therapy.
 Building long-range neural connections supports complex information processing, as well as the integration of sensory, motor, cognitive and social-emotional functions.

 To strengthen long-range networks (and to reduce the excess activity in short-range networks), a behavior intervention program must avoid the over-repetition of discrete tasks.
 Once skills are acquired, they must be immediately expanded and generalized to new contexts.

 Our care model is a blended cognitive, behavioral, and relationship-based model that helps your child get the care that fits their needs.
 We have developed a neurological approach to behavior therapy that draws on the most effective techniques from:

 Applied Behavior Analysis (ABA)

 Cortica’s approach to behavior therapy aims to reshape neural networks to enhance long-range connectivity.

 Interested in learning more about Cortica’s approach to behavior therapy programs?
-Contact our office to speak with a member of our ABA team.
+Contact us.

 Does your insurance cover the therapy you are looking for?
 At Cortica, we work with a wide range of health insurance plans.
 We can provide you with a benefits check and cost estimate before beginning services with Cortica.
 Please reach out to us for information about your specific insurance coverage.